AllenCellModeling/pytorch_integrated_cell/README.md

  - install pytorch on docker / nvidia-docker as in e.g. this guide: https://github.com/AllenCellModeling/docker_pytorch_extended
  	**Note**: The model will not converge with pytorch versions later that 0.20 due to changes **cuDNN**.
 Make sure your version has **cuDNN 7.0.2** or earlier.
  - download the training images: **todo**

+## Running the Code
+After you clone this repository, you will need to edit the mount points for the images in `run_docker.sh` to point to where you saved them.
+Once those locations are properly set, you can start the docker image with

+`bash start_docker.sh`

+Once you're in the docker container, you can train the model with

+`bash start_training.sh`

+This will take a while, probably about 2 weeks.

 ## Project website
 Example outputs of this model can be viewed at http://www.allencell.org